-Since completing the webpage Hinged models for area and volume formulas, I have been contacted by two people, Jo Miller and Mary Moore, who were each in possession of sets of mensuration blocks produced by Albert H. Kennedy.
+Since completing the webpage Hinged models for area and volume formulas, I have been contacted by two people, first Jo Miller and then later (2011) Mary Moore, who were each in possession of sets of mensuration blocks produced by Albert H. Kennedy.
 Each sent me photographs of the sets in their possession:

 Here is a picture of Jo Miller Labonte's blocks sitting out in front of the cabinet in which they were stored: